[Server-side behind-the-scenes story] Interview | Rewrite IgnisMemoria engineer's honest thoughts

 After working as a freelancer, I started working for an independent IT company, but it wasn't much fun, so I quit.
 After about a year of going back to being a freelancer, I thought it might be interesting to work at a different company, so I came to this company

-When I first joined the company, I was creating websites and web systems, and didn't do any infrastructure work at all.
+When I first joined the company, I was building websites and web systems, and I wasn't doing anything related to infrastructure.
+I

 Since we are not originally a social game company, we do not have any infrastructure engineers or network engineers